Hua-Fan-Yang/Hua-Fan-Yang/README.md

 ### 阳阳_Yyang (yysoft)
 #### Basics

-👋Hi there, I'm Yyang, a student of Yuexi experimental middle school in grade two
+👋Hi there, I'm Yyang, a student of Yuexi experimental middle school in grade 3

 #### Find Me